dotnet/docs/docs/standard/linq/calculate-intermediate-values.md

 # How to calculate intermediate values (LINQ to XML)

-This article shows how to calculate intermediate values for use in sorting, filtering, and selecting.
+This article shows how to calculate intermediate values for use in sorting, filtering, and selecting in C# and Visual Basic.

 ## Example: Use the `let` clause to calculate based on element data